'Spider-Man' child had fallen before rescue as dad played Pokemon Go

-The 4-year-old clambered over the front of the first balcony and then dropped some 4.5m on to another ledge below, an investigating source said.
+The 4-year-old clambered over the front of the first balcony and then dropped about 4.5m to a ledge below, an investigating source said.

-He somehow ended up dangling off the second balcony before being saved by hero Mamoudou Gassama who was filmed scaling the side of the building to reach the child, the Daily Mail reports.
+He somehow ended up dangling off the second balcony before hero Mamoudou Gassama saved him.
+Gassama was filmed scaling the side of the building to reach the child, the Daily Mail reports.

-It comes as members of the boy's family hailed 'hero' Gassama for his bravery - but the child's mother did not blame her husband for what happened.
+Members of the boy's family hailed "hero" Gassama for his bravery - but the child's mother did not blame her husband for what happened.

-It was soon after 8pm local time that the child, who was wearing Spider-Man flip-flops, climbed over the front of the balcony and then dropped on to the front ledge of the balcony below.
+Soon after 8pm local time the child, who was wearing Spider-Man flip-flops, climbed over the balcony and was then left dangling four storeys above the street.

 "How he didn't keep falling at this point is beyond belief," said an investigating source.
 "Instead he seemed to stick to the side of the building, like another little Spider-Man."

-It was at this point that a crowd began gathering below, and hero climber Mamoudou Gassama scaled the building in under 30 seconds.
+A crowd began gathering below, and Gassama scaled the building to grab the child in less than 30 seconds.

-An astonishing video shows the Malian getting up to the boy, grabbing him by the left arm, and then pulling him to safety while another man on a balcony next door desperately tried to reach the youngster.
+An astonishing video shows the man reaching the boy, grabbing him by the left arm, and then pulling him to safety while a man on a balcony next door desperately tries to reach the youngster.

 Today, the mystery neighbour confirmed the little boy had fallen from the fifth to the fourth floor of the building.
 The man, who has not been named, can be seen in the video grabbing the boy just before Gassama arrived.